There’s a well-known Einstein quote that has been bouncing around Pinterest and Instagram recently. You’ve probably seen it:

 I know it’s frustrating.

-I know that it’s a total pain in the arse to start again.
+I know that it’s a pain in the butt to start again.
 And I know that it is scary when you move away from your trusty well-trodden path.
 But it is also insanity to think that you are going to solve your career-related problems and soothe your heartache if you just keep side-stepping and repeating the same job.

 The reality is, you will be walking into the same problems, just in a different office.

 And so the cycle will continue, until you’re grey and old and dribbling onto your ergonomic mouse mat, wondering where it all went wrong.